-Principally a speed building course, covering materials appropriate to the course of study, with emphasis on speed as well as accuracy.
-Minimum dictation rate of 110 words per minute is required for five minutes on new material.
-Prerequisite: BUS 0203.
-(SP)
+Principally a speed building course with emphasis on speed as well as accuracy.
+Minimum dictation rate of 90 words per minute is required for three minutes on new material, Prerequisite: BUS 0203.
+(F, W, SP, SU)

 BUS 0205 Machine Transcription